youngeunkwon0405/RL/.github/PULL_REQUEST_TEMPLATE.md

 # Before your PR is "Ready for review"
 **Pre checks**:
-- [ ] Make sure you read and followed [Contributor guidelines](/CONTRIBUTING.md)
+- [ ] Make sure you read and followed [Contributor guidelines](/NVIDIA/reinforcer/blob/main/CONTRIBUTING.md)
 - [ ] Did you write any new necessary tests?
+- [ ] Did you run the unit tests and functional tests locally?
+Visit our [Testing Guide](/NVIDIA/reinforcer/blob/main/docs/testing.md) for how to run tests
 - [ ] Did you add or update any necessary documentation?
-Make sure to also update the [NeMo Framework User Guide](https://docs.nvidia.com/nemo-framework/user-guide/latest/index.html) which contains the tutorials

-# Checklist when contributing
-- [ ] TBD
+Visit our [Document Development Guide](/NVIDIA/reinforcer/blob/main/docs/documentation.md) for how to write, build and test the docs.

 # Additional Information
-* Related to # (issue)
+* ...